 Numerous references to and interconnections with regions outside of Europe can be identified from the Gotha collections.
 The question of the origin of objects and the investigation of their biographies is therefore closely connected with the reconstruction of global networks of knowledge and the potentials and problems of a Global History of Ideas, which Martin Mulsow has exemplified in a monograph.
 This topic will be developed into a main focus of the research centre starting in 2023 thanks to a dedicated fellowship programme of the Gerda Henkel Foundation.
 On the one hand, the focus will be on methodological questions and problems as well as on overcoming them through a multidisciplinary approach, and, on the other hand, on specific case studies on the cultural translation of oriental and ‘Asian’ materials, for example in a project within the framework of the DFG priority programme "Transottomanica."

-Not least with a view to these global references in the history of knowledge, the theme of the 15th working conference of the AG Frühe Neuzeit im Verband der Historiker und Historikerinnen, which will take place in Gotha in September 2024, is "WissensWelten".
+Not least with a view to these global references in the history of knowledge, the theme of the 15th working conference of the AG Frühe Neuzeit im Verband der Historiker und Historikerinnen, which took place in Gotha in September 2024, is "WissensWelten".

 History of Collections - Material Culture - Global Networks of Knowledge